dimitra-savvani/UAV-swarm-navigation-and-target-check/Instructions/D_star_mul_iris_drones.md

 roslaunch motion simulation.launch
 ```

-## To have two world choices for Gazebo
+## To have two world choices to run Gazebo simulation

+* Open Files, go on your Home directory, click on the button with the three vertical lines on the right side of the upper bar of the window and select `Show Hiden Files`.
+Place the [models](https://github.com/dimitra-savvani/ROS_multiple_iris/tree/main/models) folder under your .gazebo folder.
+Unselect the `Show Hiden Files` chioce.

+* Place the [worlds](https://github.com/dimitra-savvani/ROS_multiple_iris/tree/main/motion/worlds) folder under your motion folder.

 * Open your ~/src/Firmware/launch/simulation.launch in an editor and replace the line: